Architect's Design Award

 - Support our school and students by eating at the Jaguar Room today!

-- Open during our normal school year Tuesday through Friday, 10:50 AM - 12:30 PM.
-Closed Weekends and Mondays.
+- Open during our normal school year Wednesday through Friday, 10:50 AM - 12:30 PM.
+Closed Weekends, Mondays and Tuesdays.

 Our Culinary Arts Program